Venice to Dubrovnik via Croatian coast and islands onboard Azzurra.

 Day 5 – Hvar

 Lying neatly off the coast of Split is the island Hvar.
 Said to be Croatia’s answer to Saint-Tropez, Hvar Town is home to an elegant shoreline bursting with luxurious yachts and is one of the more glamorous settings in the Adriatic.
+We first came here 20 years ago and it was a very chilled out place and reasonably priced.
+It is still a lovely place but prices have risen considerably.
+We had lunch in a restaurant that we used to visit and compared some pictures from 20 years ago to see how the island had been developed.

 Day 6 – Split